samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Passive Perception

-Passive Perception is a score that reflects a creature’s general awareness of its surroundings.
+Passive Perception is a score that reflects a creature's general awareness of its surroundings.
 The DM uses this score when determining whether a creature notices something without consciously making a Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) check.

-A creature’s Passive Perception equals 10 plus the creature’s Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) check bonus.
+A creature's Passive Perception equals 10 plus the creature's Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) check bonus.
 If the creature has [Advantage](#Advantage) on such checks, increase the score by 5.
 If the creature has [Disadvantage](#Disadvantage) on them, decrease the score by 5.
 For example, a level 1 character with a Wisdom of 15 and proficiency in Perception has a Passive Perception of 14 (10 + 2 + 2).
 If that character has Advantage on Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) checks, the score becomes 19.

 ---